 This is one of the many practical blockchain uses in business (and outside of cryptocurrency).
 Companies like Walmart, Unilever, and Pfizer have also adopted this technology to make their supply chains more transparent.

-Aside from asset tracking and management, Statista reports that the most popular blockchain use case in 2021 was for secure information exchange.
+Aside from asset tracking and management, Statista reports that the most popular blockchain use case was for secure information exchange.

 Blockchain is revolutionizing retail, financial services, and government services.

 The main difference between a smart contract and a regular contract is that the former is stored as a computer code that can be secured on a blockchain.

 A smart contract can automatically facilitate and verify the terms of an agreement between participants.